mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 - Look in `Behavior class` where it is found.

 The `basicNew` method does not call the instance method `initialize`.
-The `basicNew` method cannot be overridden in subclasses to do something different, but the `new` method can be overridden.
+The `basicNew` method should not be overridden in subclasses to do something different, but the `new` method can be overridden.

-TODO: Describe why the class `ProtoObject` exists.

 `Object` is a superclass of nearly every other class.
 There are a small number of classes that are subclasses of `ProtoObject`